 He continued that work in Atlanta, coaching the Panthers while barefoot in one game during his first five seasons at GSU.

 While leading IUPUI to 25 or more wins in two of his final four seasons, Hunter began to partner with Samaritan’s Feet.
 On Jan.
 24, 2008, he coached IUPUI against Oakland in his bare feet to help raise awareness for the cause.
-By tipoff, Hunter’s efforts had garnered more than 100,000 pairs of shoes, and to date, that number has climbed well into the millions.
+By tip-off, Hunter’s efforts had garnered more than 100,000 pairs of shoes, and to date, that number has climbed well into the millions.

 He was one of seven head coaches who served on the Division I Basketball Academic Enhancement Group, as appointed by late NCAA President Myles Brand, and he is a member of the National Basketball Coaches Association (NABC) Board of Directors.
-He served as President of the NABC in 2015-16 and is currently serving on an ad hoc committee to the NCAA Selection Committe in 2016-17.
+He served as President of the NABC in 2015-16 and is currently serving on an ad hoc committee to the NCAA Selection Committee in 2016-17.

 In his 17 seasons at IUPUI, Hunter guided the program through its transition from the NAIA and Division II level into NCAA Division I and the Summit League.
-He is the school’s winningest coach, both in number of victories and winning percentage, and he led IUPUI to its only appearance in the NCAA tournament in 2003 in just the school’s third season as a Division I program.
+He is the school’s winningest coach, both in

 His program produced George Hill, the 2008 Summit League Player of the Year who was drafted in the first round of the 2008 NBA Draft (26th selection) by the San Antonio Spurs.